 What can you tell me about the debt-to-income ratio lenders use to qualify borrowers?

 Many lenders use two ratios when they decide whether to approve a mortgage.
-If, for example, the ratios are 28/36, the "front" ratio of 28% means the lender will allow a mortgage payment (including principal, interest, taxes and insurance) of up to 28% of the borrower's monthly pre-tax income.
-The "back" ratio of 36% means all loan and credit payments cannot exceed 36% of the borrower's monthly income.
+If, for example, the ratios are 28/36, 28% means the lender will allow a mortgage payment (including principal, interest, taxes and insurance) of up to 28% of the borrower's monthly pre-tax income.
+The 36% means all loan and credit payments cannot exceed 36% of the borrower's monthly income.

 Call or e-mail us for the answers to your questions.
 As professionals, we've helped people find solutions to all kinds of home-buying dilemmas.